-Renters Insurance is important when it comes to protecting your home and valuables.
+Renters Insurance Fire coverage is essential when it comes to protecting your home and valuables.
 A lot of renters labor under the misconception that their landlord’s Insurance covers anything and everything, fire damage included.
 Unfortunately, that’s not the case.

 The landlord insurance only covers the structure of the building, whilst your renters insurance covers your personal belongings, additional living expenses, and Liability.